 Acquired Heterochromia Iridis

-Acquired odd eyes can’t be passed onto kittens from the affected parent cats.
-Certain conditions can cause a change of color in a cat’s eye and typically occurs in later life.
+Acquired odd eyes can’t be passed on to kittens from the affected parent cats.
+Certain conditions can cause a change of color in a cat’s eye, which usually occurs later.
 Conditions include:

 Uveitis is the inflammation of the eye’s uveal tract, consisting of the iris, choroid, and ciliary body.
 It’s a painful condition and, if left untreated, can lead to blindness.
 Uveitis can be an isolated problem or a symptom of other conditions.
 These include: